tari-project/tari/RFC/src/RFC-0201_TariScript.md

     proof: RangeProof,
 }
 ```

 _Note:_ Currently, the output features are actually malleable.
 TariScript fixes this.

-Under Tari script, this slightly definition changes to accommodate the script:
+Under TariScript, this definition changes to accommodate the script and the receiver public key:

 ```rust,ignore
 pub struct TransactionOutput {